lexcia98/rge/README.md

 - Frenchy - Thanks for the great work on the Linkle preset!
 - Forgotten God and Frenchy - Thanks for the great work on the logo and main menu replacer!!
 - Cal - For providing his Collision Optimization mod to help fix performance issues when looking at specific objects.
+- Ac3s - For constructing the amazing Tel Nalta house mod.

 # Contact